Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Colorectal cancer can grow beyond the colon or rectum.
-In time, it can spread to nearby organs or to glands called lymph nodes.
+In time, it can grow into nearby organs or spread to nearby called lymph nodes.
 Cancer cells can also travel to other parts of the body.
 This is known as metastasis.
 Staging cancer determines whether it has spread, and if so, how far.
-Knowing the cancer stage helps the doctor make the best treatment plan.
-Colorectal cancer has four stages, based on the location of the tumor.
-Staging may be done before or during surgery.
+Knowing the cancer stage helps the healthcare provider make the best treatment plan.
+Colorectal cancer has four main stages, based on the location of the tumor.
+Staging may be done before or after surgery.

 Stage I: Cancer found only in the colon or rectum lining.

-Stage II: Cancer has spread outside the colon or rectum to nearby tissue, but not to lymph nodes.
+Stage II: Cancer has spread outside the colon or rectum (sometimes to nearby tissue or organs), but not to lymph nodes.

 Stage III: Cancer has spread to nearby lymph nodes, but not to other parts of the body.